 Contact Colleen: firstname.lastname@example.org

-Katie Novak started as Homes of Hope's first Development Coordinator in 2011 and now serves on the Foundation Board of Directors as well as Homes of Hope, Inc. Board of Directors.
+Katie specializes in Cooperative Coaching.
+She started as Homes of Hope's first Development Coordinator in 2011 and now serves on the Foundation Board of Directors as well as Homes of Hope, Inc. Board of Directors.
 She enjoys interacting with our residents and participating in fundraising activities that help improve their quality of life.
 Katie believes that Homes of Hope fills a much needed void in our community by providing a caring, spiritual home to adults with intellectual disabilities.

 Contact Katie: email@example.com